openforis/sepal-doc/docs/source/cookbook/classification.rst

 The data appear as a pair, associating coordinates to a class value, which will be used to create training data in the classification model.

-If you're satisfied with the current selection and you want to share the data with others, select :btn:`<fas fa-chevron-up>` and then :code:`Export reference data to csv`.
+If you're satisfied with the current selection and you want to share the data with others, select :btn:`<fa-solid fa-chevron-up>` and then :code:`Export reference data to csv`.
 A file will be created named: :code:`<recipe_name>_reference_data.csv` and sent to your computer.
 It will embed all of the gathered point data using the following convention:

 .. code-block::